 For someone who didn’t have a passion for the professional wrestling industry, he sure did have a lot of passion for other sports.
 Pro wrestling was just something that never even crossed his mind, though, with a bit of help, he was introduced to the concept of becoming a professional wrestler by bumping into some big names in the wrestling industry inside a gym back in Memphis.

-“I was in the gym where I met Randy Savage who was working the Memphis territory at the time.
+“I was in the gym where I met Randy Savage, who was working the Memphis territory at the time.
 All the guys were in there, Hillbilly Jim, whose name then was Harley Davidson, Lanny Poffo was there.
-The whole Memphis territory worked out pretty much at the same gym I worked out at and so they started saying, ‘Man, you ever thought about professional wrestling?’ and I said, ‘Man, to be honest with you, I haven’t seen professional wrestling since I was in like the fourth grade.’
+The whole Memphis territory worked out pretty much at the same gym I worked out at, and so they started saying, ‘Man, you ever thought about professional wrestling?’
+I said, ‘Man, to be honest with you, I haven’t seen professional wrestling since I was in like the fourth grade.’
 And I remember the match.
-It was Jackie Fargo, he was bleeding so bad, I was really in tears because I thought the guy was hurt.
+It was Jackie Fargo.
+He was bleeding so bad, and I was really in tears because I thought the guy was hurt.
 So I said, ‘Yeah, I’ll try this.’

 At this point in the interview, Sid is very comfortable flexing his muscles in a figurative sense (probably literally, too) as he tells Sean Mooney how he truly feels about himself.

-Sid Vicious humbly admits, “This is the deal.
-I don’t have to pat myself on the back to you or anybody… I’m the hardest worker that I’ve ever met in my life and anybody that’s ever traveled with me like Bob Holly, Billy Gunn or any of these guys that worked out with me or traveled the road, no one ever worked harder than me.”
+“This is the deal.
+I don’t have to pat myself on the back to you or anybody.
+I’m the hardest worker that I’ve ever met in my life, and anybody that’s ever traveled with me like Bob Holly, Billy Gunn, or any of these guys that worked out with me or traveled the road, no one ever worked harder than me.”

-There are not many people in this world, if any at all, that are more comfortable in their own skin than Sid Vicious.
-With that said, it would take A LOT to make him regret any decision he’s ever made, but Sean Mooney’s podcast continued to deliver the goods as Sid explains his one and only regret during his career which had to do with a WCW/WWF contract dispute.
+There are not many people in this world more comfortable in their own skin than Sid Vicious.
+With that said, it would take A LOT to make him regret any decision he’s ever made, but Sean Mooney’s podcast continued to deliver the goods as Sid explains his one and only regret during his career, which had to do with a WCW/WWF contract dispute.

 Sid had the choice to sign a contract with WWF or WCW in 1991.
-Dusty Rhodes was coming in to be the booker for WCW at the time and he wanted Sid to be a big-time attraction and asked Sid to get a new deal signed with WCW prior to receiving a main event push that would catapult him to stardom.
+Dusty Rhodes was coming in to be the booker for WCW at the time, and he wanted Sid to be a big-time attraction and asked Sid to get a new deal signed with WCW before receiving a main event push that would catapult him to stardom.